 Since China's entry into the WTO in December 2001, competition among insurance companies has intensified as a result of a significant increase in the number of insurance companies and the existing insurance companies' expansion into new geographic markets.
 This competition has led to a gradual increase in the commission and fee rates offered to insurance intermediaries, and such increase has had a positive impact on our results of operations.
 Meanwhile, the intense competition among insurance companies also has led to a gradual decline in premium rate levels of some property and casualty insurance products.
-A pilot deregulation reform in auto insurance pricing regulatory regime was implemented in six provinces in 2015 and has been extended to an additional 12 provinces starting from January 1, 2016.
-As a result, auto insurance premium rates are expected to decline slightly in 2016.
+A deregulation reform in auto insurance pricing regulatory regime was implemented in six provinces in 2015 and has been extended to an additional 12 provinces starting from January 1, 2016 and nationwide starting from July 1, 2016.
+As a result, auto insurance premium rates declined slightly in 2016.
+The deepening of the auto insurance pricing deregulation may result in further decline in auto insurance premium rates.
 While such decline may have a negative impact on the commissions and fees we earned on a per policy sold basis, it also may have a positive impact on our total commissions and fees revenue by increasing demand for, and our total sales volume of, those policies.